mariaproebstl/MScThesis/README.md

 - `ALR_transformation`: Code for ALR transformation of datasets, along with a folder for all ALR-transformed time series in CSV format.
 - `CompLotkaVolterra`: Provides scripts for both generalized and compositional Lotka-Volterra applications, plus code from the CLV repository.
-- `DeePyMoD`: Contains code to run the DeePyMoD framework on time series data.
+- `DeepMoD`: Contains code to run the DeePyMoD framework on time series data.
 - `Analysis_and_Plots`: Includes code for post-modeling analyses and the construction of plots for the thesis.

 ### `R` Directory